How Much Internet Speed Do I Need?

 • Gbps—gigabits per second (1,000 Mbps)

-Kbps is less than 1 Mbps, so it represents the slowest speeds possible: basically what you would have gotten over a dial-up connection in the 1990s.
-Gbps, on the other hand, is way fast: most internet providers in America can barely hit 1 Gbps.
+Kbps is less than 1 Mbps, so it represents the slowest speeds possible—basically, what you would have gotten over a dial-up connection in the 1990s.
+Gbps, on the other hand, is way faster: most internet providers that hit 1 Gbps are fiber.

 You can find your internet speed with our free internet speed test.